 More About Reverend Francis Dane Home, Site of

 Francis Dane arrived in Andover in 1648 and became the town’s second minister in 1649.
 In 1681, more than a decade before the witch delusion began, the Andover town selectmen petitioned the General Court for permission to hire a new, younger minister, as Dane’s age and infirmities were preventing him from handling his ministerial duties.
 Reverend Thomas Barnard, 25, was engaged in 1682.
-While many likely expected Dane to step down, he refused, and expected to collect a salary.
+While many likely thought Dane would step down, he refused, and expected to collect a salary.
 The selectmen, on the advice of the General Court, agreed to pay Dane £30 per year and Barnard £50 per year.
 If there were divisions in the community regarding this situation, there are no existing petitions or records that confirm any animosity toward one or the other minister.

 While the witch accusations began in Salem Village in February of 1692, they did not reach Andover until late May, when the first to be accused, Martha Carrier, was arrested and taken to Salem for questioning.
 She was suspected of bringing smallpox to Andover in 1690.
 She was an argumentative woman.
 And, perhaps most importantly, she was the sister-in-law of Roger Toothaker of Billerica, who had already been arrested for suspicion of witchcraft.
-In the 17th century it was believed that witchcraft ran in the family, so once one family member was arrested, it often led to other arrests.
+In the seventeenth century it was believed that witchcraft ran in the family, so once one family member was arrested, it often led to other arrests.